jcsuda/recruiter-project-platform/PRD.md

 ## 🎯 Executive Summary

-HireLab is a comprehensive talent acquisition solution designed to streamline the entire recruiting process.
+HIRELab is a comprehensive talent acquisition solution designed to streamline the entire recruiting process.
 It combines Boolean search query generation, candidate pipeline management, requisition tracking, and recruiting analytics into a single, user-friendly platform.

 ## 🎯 Product Vision